Limitless (TV series): Casting

 On February 26, 2015, it was announced that Jake McDorman had joined the production as Brian Finch.
 Several additional cast members were announced in March 2015.
 Jennifer Carpenter plays FBI Special Agent Rebecca Harris.
 Hill Harper is FBI Special Agent Spelman Boyle.
-Finally, Mary Elizabeth Mastrantonio was cast as FBI Special Agent in Charge Nasreen "Naz" Pouran, of Iranian origin commander of the Cross Jurisdictional Command (CJC) team.
+Finally, Mary Elizabeth Mastrantonio is FBI Special Agent-in-Charge Nasreen "Naz" Pouran, of Iranian origin commander of the Cross Jurisdictional Command (CJC) team.

 Broadcast

-The premiere of Limitless was broadcast in the U.S. on CBS on September 22, 2015.
+Premiere of Limitless was broadcast in the U.S. on CBS on September 22, 2015.
 In Canada, the show was simulcast with the American broadcast, which was aired on Global.
 In Brazil, the TV station Space aired the series on October 1, 2015.
 The series premiered in Australia on Network Ten on October 11, 2015.
 In Italy, the series aired on January 3, 2016 on Rai 2.
 In the United Kingdom and Ireland, the series aired on February 17, 2016 on Sky One.

 Reception

 Limitless received mixed reviews from critics.
-The review aggregator website Rotten Tomatoes reports a 57% approval rating with an average rating of 6.39/10 based on 47 reviews.
+The review aggregator website Rotten Tomatoes reports a 58% approval rating with an average rating of 6.4/10 based on 48 reviews.
 The website's critics' consensus reads, "Even with a likable hero, Limitless cannot overcome its credulity-straining premise and shaky, hole-riddled narrative."
 On Metacritic, the series holds an average score of 57 out of 100 based on 30 critics.